01Use Your Card Wisely

 One of the most important things you can do is to only use your card on trusted sites.
 This does not guarantee that something will not happen, but it does lower your risk.

 Before you enter your card information, always be sure that the site is secure.
 Although this has become second nature for many people, it is still something you should do on a regular basis.
 (You can tell if a site is secure if it starts with https instead of http.)

 If you are not sure about a site, take the time to read reviews to make sure there are no issues.
 Additionally, you should be on the lookout for skimmers that are put into ATMs or other places you use your card, which are used to illegally collect your card information.
-If something does not look right at an ATM, do not use it.
+If something doesn't look right at an ATM, don't use it.

 02Monitor Your Accounts